jonescompneurolab/SpectralEvents/README.md

 * `TFRs` - cell array with each cell containing the TFR for a given subject/session.
 * `X` - cell array with each cell containing the time-series trials for a given subject/session.

-### spectralevents_find
+### spectralevents_find_1
 ```
-specEv_struct = spectralevents_find(eventBand,thrFOM,tVec,fVec,TFR,classLabels)
+specEv_struct = spectralevents_find_1(eventBand,thrFOM,tVec,fVec,TFR,classLabels)
 ```
 Algorithm for finding and calculating spectral events on a trial-by-trial basis of of a single subject/session.
-Uses the following method:
+As the primary event detection method in Shin et al. eLife 2017, events are found as follows:
 1. Retrieve all local maxima in TFR using imregionalmax
-2. Pick out maxima above threshold and within the frequency band (eventBand) of interest
+2. Pick out maxima above threshold and within the frequency band of interest
 3. Identify and organize event features

 Inputs: